OpenInternet/saferjourno/content/chapters/chapter-5.en.md

 ❷ **Step two**

 - Tell the journalists you are going to demonstrate to them how to encrypt documents so that they can be stored easily and safely in a normal cloud storage service, such as Google.
+Explain what sort of threats this can protect you from (nobody who can somehow access your cloud account will be able to open those documents without a password, including attackers who break into the account and Google itself)
 - Tell the journalists that in order to encrypt a folder of documents you will need to think of and use a password.
-Speak about the importance of creating a strong password and use this time as an opportunity to review good password best practice.
-Highlight that it is better to think of this password in advance so you do not have to think of it when you are encrypting.
+Speak about the importance of creating a strong password, and recommend using your password manager to generate a good one.
 - Explain that you are going to show them how to encrypt documents using Cryptomator.
   - Download the application
-  - Follow the steps for encrypting a file of documents using a guide such as [this one](https://www.jyu.fi/digipalvelut/en/guides/data-security/securing-your-files-with-the-veracrypt-program) [_Note: the URL says that this guide talks about VeraCrypt but, as of September 2023, it provided an introduction to Cryptomator_]
+  - Follow the steps for encrypting documents using a guide such as [this one](https://www.uni-mannheim.de/en/information-security/information-material/instructions-for-cryptomator/)

 ❸ **Step three**